 We celebrate Christmas as a time of giving to each other as an act of love and thankfulness to God for His great gift to us, the Lord Jesus Christ.
 At least I hope we do.
 This Christmas when gifts are given some will be funny, some will be sentimental, some will be useful, some will be “what is it”, some will be the kind you put away and forget about, and some will bring shouts of joy.
 The gifts, if not sinful, should cause us to rejoice and be thankful because someone in an act of love spent time and money to share it with us.
 A lot of people in the world will not have that experience this Christmas.

-We should acknowledge what the writer of the bible book of James said, “Every good and perfect gift is from above, coming down from the Father of the heavenly lights, who does not change like shifting shadows.”
-(James 1:17 NIV) God knows something about the giving of gifts.
+We should acknowledge what the writer of the bible book of James said, “Every good and perfect gift is from above, coming down from the Father of the heavenly lights, who does not change like shifting shadows,” (James 1:17 NIV).
+God knows something about the giving of gifts.
 He gave us His Son the Lord Jesus Christ, the most perfect gift the world could ever receive (John 3:16).
 We should remember that when we get a “good and perfect gift”, though it is from an earthly person, God is really the provider of the gift.
-God is the source of all good things and the provider of all resources and in Him “we live and move and have our being.”
+God is the source of all good things and the provider of all resources and “in Him we live and move and have our being,” (Acts 17:28 NIV).
 So let us be glad and rejoice as we celebrate the birth of Jesus, God’s Christmas gift to us if you will, and let us be thankful we have family and friends who love us enough to give gifts in Jesus’ name.